DanialArab/Docker/README.md

 which gives me a node environment where we can write Java Script code, which is not what I wanted I wanted to run bash to be able to look at file system.
 So:

-        docker run -it react-app bash (at the end we can specify the command to be run at the start of the container where we specified bash)
+        docker run -it react-app bash (at the end we can specify the command to be run at the start of the container and here we specified bash)

 which gives me error since alpine Linux does not come with bash and alpine only has original shell program, so: